Azure/ai-hub/docs/EnterpriseAzureOpenAIHub.md

 ## Next Steps

-Learn more about the [use cases](./use-cases.md) that are available for the "Secure and Compliant Generative AI hub on Azure" reference implementation.
+Learn more about the [use cases](./use-cases.md) that are available for the "Enterprise Azure OpenAI Hub" reference implementation.